 Additionally, you should consider your level of commitment to your pet.

 “Miniature horses require the same level of commitment as a full-sized horses.
 The care, health requirements, and management requirements are the same for miniature horses as full-sized horses,” Easterwood said.

 If you think you are interested in a miniature horse as a companion animal, you should consult a large animal veterinarian about providing adequate space and housing for the horse.
-In addition, you should become familiar with common requirements for owning a miniature horse, such as vaccinations, dental care, hoof care, and feeding.
+In addition, you should become familiar with common requirements for owning a miniature horse, such as vaccinations, dental care, hoof care, pain management, and feeding.
 Miniature horses are just as big of a responsibility to care for as full-sized horses, so make sure you are ready for the commitment.